freelawproject/reporters-db/README.rst

 - 2.0.0: Adds 273 additional reporters, 443 new variations, and 301 new editions

+- 2.0.7: Merges in main reporters from Harvard's LIL.
+Migrates to Github Actions from Travis.

 Current Version
 ---------------

-- 2.0.6: Merges in main reporters from Harvard's LIL.
-Migrates to Github Actions from Travis.
+- 3.0.0: New approach to regexes matches for non-standard reporters (see: `PR #38 <https://github.com/freelawproject/reporters-db/pull/38>`_).
+Notably, the ``cite_format`` and ``regexes`` fields have been removed from the root reporter object and have been replaced by ``regexes`` and ``examples`` nodes under the ``editions`` key.
+This allows us to create more granular per-edition examples and regexes.

+  We are unaware of any usage of the old keys and they were a beta-quality feature, so we are removing them and moving forward.
+Get in touch if our assumptions here are wrong.

 Future Versions
 ---------------

--  2.1: All dates are dialed in to the nearest year for every edition of every reporter (some still require research beyond what Blue Book provides).
+-  All dates are dialed in to the nearest year for every edition of every reporter (some still require research beyond what Blue Book provides).
 See `issue
    #7 <https://github.com/freelawproject/reporters-db/issues/7>`__
--  2.2: All dates are dialed into the correct day for every edition of every reporter.
+-  All dates are dialed into the correct day for every edition of every reporter.
--  2.x: International Reporters added?
+-  International Reporters added?
--  x.x: Other features (suggestions welcome)?
+-  Other features (suggestions welcome)?

 Releases